stephanoapiolaza/ng-alternative/README.md

-# NG Bootstrap - [Angular 2](http://angular.io/) directives specific to [Bootstrap 4](http://v4-alpha.getbootstrap.com/)
+# NG Bootstrap Fork - [Angular 2](http://angular.io/) directives specific to [Bootstrap 4](http://v4-alpha.getbootstrap.com/)

 [![npm version](https://badge.fury.io/js/%40ng-bootstrap%2Fng-bootstrap.svg)](https://badge.fury.io/js/%40ng-bootstrap%2Fng-bootstrap)
 [![Build Status](https://travis-ci.org/ng-bootstrap/ng-bootstrap.svg?branch=master)](https://travis-ci.org/ng-bootstrap/ng-bootstrap)
 [![devDependency Status](https://david-dm.org/ng-bootstrap/ng-bootstrap/dev-status.svg?branch=master)](https://david-dm.org/ng-bootstrap/ng-bootstrap#info=devDependencies)
 [![Sauce Test Status](https://saucelabs.com/browser-matrix/pkozlowski.svg)](https://saucelabs.com/u/pkozlowski)

-Welcome to the Angular 2 version of the [Angular UI Bootstrap](https://github.com/angular-ui/bootstrap) library.
+Welcome to the Angular 2 version of the [Angular UI Bootstrap](https://github.com/angular-ui/bootstrap) fork library.
-This library is being built from scratch by the [ui-bootstrap team](https://github.com/angular-ui/bootstrap).
+This library is being built from scratch by the [ui-bootstrap team](https://github.com/angular-ui/bootstrap), but I did a fork with features in alternative version.
 We are using TypeScript and targeting the Bootstrap 4 CSS framework.

+It uses ng-bootstrap alpha 17 with Bootstrap 4.alpha4 since here we´ll do update with new features and bug fixes.

 As with Bootstrap 4 and Angular 2, this library is a work in progress.
 Please check out our list of [issues](https://github.com/ng-bootstrap/ng-bootstrap/issues) to see all the things we are implementing.